open-education-api/specification/docs/consumers/eduxchange.md

 3. Some attributes were added to the Association object or updated.
 For example: `state` has been expanded with a `queued` value and the `result` object has been expanded with a new attribute `pass`.
 4. Some of the attributes we specified in the `ext` object or the nested `targetGroup` object have been moved to the consumer object.
 5. Some of the attributes we specified in the `ext` object or the nested `targetGroup` object have been moved to the regular top level objects.
 For example `enrollmentStartDate` in the `ext` object of an offering has been moved to the regular offering object and been renamed to `enrollStartDate`.
-6. New calls for enrolling students have been added.
+6. New calls for enrolling students and updating enrollment status have been added (- `POST /associations/external/me` and `PATCH /associations/{associationId}`).
 7. AcademicSessions now have a type `academicSessionType`.

 See the CHANGELOG for more information.